 I recommend walking around Birgu if you still have time.
 Get into one of the narrow streets and make your way towards the water.
 Here is where you can start walking on top of the walls.
 You’ll get an incredible view of Kalkara Marina and Valletta.

 After a long day of sightseeing, unwind at Café Riche.
-This charming spot has a lovely garden filled with a colorful mix of flowers, creating a peaceful atmosphere.
-It’s the perfect place for travelers to take a break, with a simple yet satisfying menu that includes sandwiches, salads, burgers, and drinks.
+This charming spot has a lovely garden filled with a colourful mix of flowers, creating a peaceful atmosphere.
+It’s the perfect place for travellers to take a break, with a simple yet satisfying menu that includes sandwiches, salads, burgers, and drinks.